tokarev-artem/ai-shadow-reading/README.md

 # AI Shadow Reading

+## Shadow reading, also known as shadow listening or shadowing, is a language learning technique where a learner simultaneously listens to and reads a text aloud, essentially mimicking the speaker's voice.
+It's a form of oral practice that can improve pronunciation, fluency, and confidence in speaking a new language.

 An interactive web application that helps users improve their English pronunciation by:
 1. Generating practice texts
 2. Providing native speaker audio samples